One of my favorite dishes during the holidays or at parties is deviled eggs.

 - Add 1 teaspoon of baking soda to the water (the sodium bicarbonate will help the eggs separate from their shells, which makes them so easy to peel) and place the pot (uncovered) on the stove.

 - Turn the heat to high and let the water come to a full rolling boil.
-Once there, let the eggs boil for one minute (I usually set a timer).
+Once there, let the eggs sit in the boiling water for one minute (I usually set a timer).

 - After the 1 minute is up, remove the pot from the heat, place a lid on top, and let the eggs sit in the hot water for 15 minutes (you will want to set a timer for this one too).

 - Once the time is up, remove the eggs from the pot and place in a bowl.
 Fill the bowl with ice and cold water.

-- Let the eggs sit in the ice water (full submerged) for 5 minutes.
+- Let the eggs sit in the bowl of ice water (full submerged) for 5 minutes.
 At this time, you can either remove the shells immediately or but the eggs in the fridge and peel them as you need them.

 - The shells should come off very easily and your yolk will be beautiful (with no green/grey hue around the edges).

 The key to peeling hardboiled eggs easily:

-There are a few keys to having hard-boiled eggs that peel easily.
-There are a few essentials to having wonderfully peeled eggs with no divets in them:
+There are a few keys to having hard-boiled eggs that peel easily and don’t have divots in them:

 - Don’t use fresh eggs – old eggs work better (but not expired)

 - Don’t put the eggs in the water at the beginning

 - Put them in an ice water bath afterward